wso2-attic/ballerina-integrator/docs/content/src/develop/running-as-a-java-program.md

 Running a Ballerina program or service can be done using a Java command.
 This is useful since a .jar file is created as part of building the project and the program can be run using a `java -jar` command.

+## Pre-requisites

+To run Ballerina code as a Java program, you need to have Oracle JDK 1.8.* installed.

 ## Running the simple Java command

 The following is an example of a `java -jar` command.
 This is used to run the project built in the [Quick Start Guide](../../getting-started/quick-start-guide).